 The above only accounts for the basics a trucker or other injured worker should account for and comply with when interacting with the AWCC.
 The process an injured worker may go through while attempting to receive workers’ compensation benefits might be more complex and drawn-out.
 For a more detailed understanding of the exact benefits and levels of wage compensation a truck driver can expect to receive from his or her worker’s compensation claim, you can consult our Arkansas Worker’s Compensation Guide or contact an experienced worker’s comp attorney in Arkansas.

 If You Think You Need Representation, Call an Arkansas Workers’ Compensation Lawyer That Can Help Your Case

 If you or someone you love was hurt at work and you’re interested in applying for compensation, an experienced workers’ compensation attorney can help facilitate the process and strengthen your claim for coverage.
-To schedule your private consultation, call Ken Kieklak at (479) 439-1843, or contact us online.
+To schedule your private consultation, call the Law Practice of Ken Kieklak at (479) 439-1843, or contact us online.
 The state of Arkansas imposes strict limits on how long you have to file a claim, so don’t wait until it’s too late: get in touch today to start exploring your legal options.